 Everything you need to know: The Socotra Travel Guide

-The following destinations are extremely dangerous to access due to fighting, but I have included them as they are places that were accessible a few years back
+The following destinations are dangerous to access due to fighting and not possible for travelers to even get to owing to the blockade, but I have included them as they are places that were accessible a few years back

 What it was like to visit Sana’a, Yemen

 Wadi Dhahr and Dar al Hajar are the most popular day trip to take from Sana’a.
 As you climb out of the city the road skirts the edge of the massive canyon where you’ll have sweeping views of the green oases below.